tperdue/database_schema_manager/README.md

 The Database Schema Manager project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute the code to suit your needs.

-## Acknowledgements

-We would like to express our gratitude to all the contributors who have helped with the development and maintenance of the Database Schema Manager project.

-## Contact

-If you have any questions or need further assistance, please contact our support team at support@yourcompany.com.